-Event completions can be analyzed from the custom behavioral events tool, and event data will also be available in the custom report builder and attribution reports.
+Event completions can be analyzed from the custom events tool, and event data will also be available in the custom report builder and attribution reports.

-Please note: you can only use data from one custom behavioral event per report.
+Please note: you can only use data from one custom event per report.
 Attempting to include properties from multiple events will reset any event fields already in the report.

 In addition to building custom reports, you can also enable a custom event as an interaction type for revenue attribution and deal create attribution reporting.
 To properly attribute revenue to your event, ensure your API call includes the necessary asset types and interaction sources.

 For example, you create an event that tracks when users log in to your mobile app.
 If a contact who has logged in to the mobile app is later associated with a closed won deal, the login event can be given credit for contributing to that closed revenue.